What the heck is a Goleta?

 Dana hired Foxen to build it and they used wood shipped down from Monterey and floated into the slough.
 The ship, technically a cutter, was constructed in a cradle and launched into the Atascadero Creek by flooding the area around it so it floated free.
 It was launched as “La Fama”, but the name was later changed to “Santa Barbara”, and 18 years later, Daniel Hill bought it and renamed it “La Goleta”.

-Later that same year, another schooner was grounded at the entrance to the slough…..….and yet another in 1846!
+The following year, another schooner was grounded at the entrance to the slough…..….and yet another in 1846!

 Today there is a historic site marker in the East Goleta Beach parking lot noting the construction of Dana’s ship in the Slough.